-The duration of the bonds and other fixed-income securities portfolio, including derivatives where applicable, at the end of the reporting period is 0.11 (2023: 0.12).
+The duration of the bonds and other fixed-income securities portfolio, including derivatives where applicable, as of the end of the reporting period is 4.08 (2023: 4.46).
 This value is determined using the effective duration method.
 Effective duration is a measure of the sensitivity of a bond's price to changes in interest rates, taking into account any embedded options associated with the bond.